The New Enterprise Design

 (screen capture by Ariane)

 The one set that is even worse than the bridge is the engine room, which was created in the Budweiser Brewery in Van Nuys, California.
 The set was supposed to have a very industrial look, which may let it appear like a good idea to use a real production plant, rather than a less spacious sound stage.
 However, the brewery was hardly modified at all and looks just like what it is in the movie.
 It has big silver tanks and water pipes all over the place, as if processing water was its main purpose, rather than producing power for the ship.
 Also, while I concede that the traditionally crammed sets of previous Star Trek productions don't give us the sense of how big a starship really is, the engineering set of the new Enterprise takes it to the other extreme.
-Its size is beyond reason (even if we believe in the official size), it does not have a recognizable deck structure and it includes huge empty spaces that every starship designer would want to fill with something useful or at least make accessible as additional cargo holds.
+It neither has a recognizable deck structure nor anything like bulkheads, as they are present on every ship or starship in existence.
+Its size is beyond reason (even if we believe in the official size of the ship), with huge empty spaces that every starship designer would want to fill with something useful or at least make accessible as additional cargo holds.

 Alternate Enterprise - warp core